VirtualGym TV: History

 The idea was founded when the then Managing Director, Richard Davis, was having a conversation with a high level instructor colleague, where at the time, the only real options were to either create a Fitness DVD and distribute it in the normal way, or to broadcast on the television.
 Coming from a background in Employee Benefits, Davis developed what is primarily a corporate benefit for large scale, fragmented workforces, but was accessible by the wider general public as well.

 The company continued to grow and by the summer of 2008, it formed a strategic alliance with the major sportswear manufacturer, Asics.
 More recently, they had achieved approval from the Department of Health were a delivery partner of the Change4Life and MoreActive4Life social obesity campaigns (NHS) before they closed down.
 They also worked in partnership with their alcohol limits campaign, and the business awareness campaign with the FIA (Fitness Industry Association).

 Features

-The product's core functionality relied on a specialized software named 'Virtual Personal Trainer' (VPT).
-This software was designed to collect physiological and psychological data, and analyze it to generate personalized exercise recommendations.
-These recommendations were tailored to the individual's needs, prescribing suitable exercise sessions in terms of type, frequency, and intensity.
-Exercise content included Aerobics, Pilates, Stability Ball, and specialized pre & post-natal exercises.

-Reports indicated the potential launch of 'Virtual Personal Trainer 2' (VPT2) software in early 2010.
-This version was anticipated to refine the accuracy of personalized fitness programs.
-Additionally, it was suggested that VPT2 might incorporate real-time physiological data capture during exercise and offer downloadable software for mobile devices.
+The core of the product was powered by the 'Virtual Personal Trainer' (VPT) software.
+The software captured a broad range of physiological and psychological data, which was analyzed by the VPT software, and then recommended exercises for the individual.
+The VPT would specifically recommend which sessions the customer should participate in, the frequency with which they should participate, and the intensity level that was right for them.
+The user would then participate in regular exercise from their ever-changing library of exercise content across all exercise areas.
+This ranged from Aerobics through to Pilates, Stability Ball, and specific pre- and post-natal content.